-The bad character of defendants and non-defendants is governed by the statutory regime of CJA 2003, ss.98 – 113 .
+Bad character of defendants and non-defendants is governed by the statutory regime of CJA 2003, ss.98 – 113 .

 Prior to the 2003 Act such evidence was not generally admissible , however there were exceptions under the common law and with regard to the law of similar fact .
+This might be for example in a sexual case with multiple complainants where the Crown might have argued the circumstances of the allegations were so strikingly similar that they could not be explained away by mere coincidence .

 No evidence is admissible unless it is relevant to the issues in the case;